 The Mega Backdoor Roth 401(k) Advantage

-After-tax contributions are not subject to Internal Revenue Code Sections 402 and 404 limits, but must satisfy the Section 415 limit.
-In other words, after-tax contributions are not treated as employee deferral or employer profit sharing contributions.
-They are basically in their own separate category.
+After-tax contributions are not subject to Internal Revenue Code Sections 402 and 404 limits but must satisfy the Section 415 limits.
+In other words, after-tax contributions are not treated as employee deferral or employer profit-sharing contributions.
+They are in their own separate category.

 How Does the Mega Backdoor Roth Work?

 The basic premise of the Mega Backdoor Roth 401(k) strategy is that one can convert after-tax contributions to Roth without being limited to the employee deferral cap or the employer profit-sharing percentage caps.
 Since the contributions made will be after-tax, there would be no taxes due on a Roth conversion.
 In addition, thanks to IRS Notice 2014-54, after-tax contributions can now be converted to Roth in the 401(k) plan without limitation to any pro-rata rules that existed prior to the notice.

 Steps to do the Mega Backdoor Roth 401(k)

 - Establish a Solo 401(k) plan